-Asthmatic patients will be seen by the Practice Nurse, our aim is to provide the best symptom control and education for our patients.
+Asthmatic patients will be seen by the Advanced Nurse Practitioner, our aim is to provide the best symptom control and education for our patients.
 You need to be seen at least once a year.

-Diabetic patients will be seen by the Practice Nurse, our aim is to help maximise the effective control and reduce the risks of complications associated with the disease.
+Diabetic patients will be seen by the Advanced Nurse Practitioner, our aim is to help maximise the effective control and reduce the risks of complications associated with the disease.
 You need to be seen at least once a year.

-Patients with Coronary Heart Disease will be seen by the Practice Nurse.
+Patients with Coronary Heart Disease will be seen by the Advanced Nurse Practitioner.
 Patients who have existing heart conditions will be invited to attend and also patients at risk of heart disease or with a family history of heart disease will also be invited to attend.
 You will need to be seen at least once a year.

-Cervical smears are performed by the Doctor or the Practice Nurse.
+Cervical smears are performed by the Doctor or the Advanced Nurse Practitioner.
 Cancer of the neck of the womb (cervix) can be prevented by regular cervical smear tests.
 This test checks that the neck of the womb is healthy and that there are no signs of changes that could develop into cancer.
 The examination required is simple and not at all painful.
 You will need to have a smear every three years.

 The Sandwell family planning and sexual health service provides a free and confidential contraception service to people of all ages.
 They also provide testing and treatment for sexually transmitted infections and information and advice about sexual health.